stevenloe/old-theater/website/content/abouts/rent-the-theater.md

-## Have your show, event or meeting at The Old Theater.
+## Have your show, event or meeting at The Old Theater

 You can rent the Old Theater for your business, community or entertainment event.
 We have a graduated schedule of rates depending on time, date and purpose, and provide support for your technical needs.